adobe/aio-lib-java/README.md

 # `aio-lib-java`

-`aio-lib-java` is the Adobe I/O Events - Java SDK

 ## Modules

 * [`aio-lib-java-core`](./core) holds the core `Adobe Developer Console` workspace builders and other utilities used across the other libraries